 If left untreated, myofascial pain syndrome can lead to several complications that can significantly impact an individual's quality of life.

-Seeking prompt myofascial pain syndrome treatment and addressing the root causes of the condition can help prevent these complications from developing or worsening.
+Seeking prompt treatment for myofascial pain syndrome and addressing the condition's root causes can help prevent these complications from developing or worsening.

 Preventing myofascial pain syndrome involves a combination of lifestyle adjustments and proactive measures.